 Kate Davis Biography

-Kate Davis began life with a love of animals, especially reptiles, and by junior high school in 1973, she was rehabilitating injured and orphaned mammals and raptors with the Cincinnati Zoo Junior Zoologists Club.
-Right away, she began providing educational programs at the zoo and in the community, as well as illustrating their publications and doing taxidermy work for the Zoo Director and the Cincinnati Museum of Natural History.
+Kate Davis began life with a love of animals and by junior high school in 1973, she was caring for mammals and raptors with the Cincinnati Zoo Junior Zoologists Club.
+She provided educational programs at the zoo and in the community, as well as illustrating their publications and doing taxidermy work.

 Kate's first book came out in 2001, aptly titled Raptor of the Rockies, and was geared toward younger audiences.
 For her second book Falcons of North America, she teamed up with award-winning photographers Rob Palmer and Nick Dunlop.
 Two years in the making, this volume is a mixture of science and stunning images.

 She again collaborated with Rob and Nick for Raptors of the West- 250 pages, 430 photos, and 45 species of birds of prey from Burrowing Owls to Golden Eagles, all divided into the habitats in which they may be found.
 Raptors of the West won the National Outdoor Book Award for Design and Artistic Merit, and grand prize for the Montana Book Award 2011.

 Her fourth book, Bald Eagle Nest: A story of survival in photos, has 135 of her images of a Bald Eagle nest that fledged four young.
-The latest book has just been completed, American Kestrel:Pint-sized Predator and will be out this fall.
-Over 100 photographs again with Rob Palmer with text in 6 chapters, because "Everyone loves a kestrel!"
+The latest book, American Kestrel:Pint-sized Predator came out in 2014 with more than 100 photographs again with Rob Palmer, because "Everyone loves a kestrel!"